-Only courses with grades of A, B, C, D, and F are included in this calculation.
-In addition, in order to graduate, a minimum 2.00 cumulative grade point average is required.
+Students must meet minimum cumulative grade point average requirements based on a progressive scale Only non-remedial courses with grades of A, B, C, D, and F are included in this calculation.
+Transfer credits are not included in this calculation.
+In order to graduate, a minimum cumulative grade point average of 2.0 is required.